-Note: This strategy benefits from some speaking skills.
-FamilyLife has a style of speaking that emphasizes humor and personal stories, including mistakes made.
-FamilyLife's Global department has training to equip leaders to speak in a manner that communicates clearly and brings in audiences.
+Note: Speaking skills will enhance this strategy.
+FamilyLife has a style of speaking that emphasizes humor and personal stories, including lessons learned from mistakes.
+FamilyLife's Global Resourcing department has training to equip leaders to speak in a manner that communicates clearly and brings in audiences.

-Activities centered around the FamilyLife Couples Series are a great way to get couples involved in the local FamilyLife ministry.
+Activities centered around FamilyLife small-group resources are a great way to get couples involved in the local FamilyLife ministry.
 The idea behind the activities (they're usually free) is to create low-commitment entry points into the ministry.
 It's important to make the activity first class to demonstrate to the guests that you value them highly.
 Of course, the proper basis for valuing them is the investment that Jesus has already made on their behalf by giving His life for them.
 A first-class event also communicates that these studies will be worth their time and effort.
 Following are some activities that have worked well.

 EXAMPLES OF "GOING TO THE PEOPLE" ACTIVITIES DESCRIPTION Group Demonstration Some couples wish to lead a group, but aren't certain how the sessions should be conducted.
 An experienced couple can go to the first meeting and facilitate it with everybody's understanding that the organizers will lead subsequent sessions.
 Facilitating by Request Occasionally a couple will organize a group and prefer to not facilitate the sessions.
 An experienced and willing facilitator couple can perform that role.
-Evening Marriage Emphasis Sunday school classes or other groups frequently want a wholesome program perhaps as part of a romantic dinner.
-Some jokes, a few activities, and a 20-30-minute testimony about marriage can entertain everyone and give the Small-Group Developer an opportunity to offer their resources.
+Evening Marriage Emphasis A church group may want to organize a special program, perhaps as part of a romantic dinner.
+Some jokes, a few activities, and a 20-30-minute talk or testimony about marriage can entertain everyone and give the Small-Group Developer an opportunity to offer their resources.
 Marriage Talk For churches wanting a guest sermon or groups wanting more substantial content, a 45-60-minute talk gives couples a taste of biblical marriage.
-Many in the audience may be willing to try FamilyLife Couples Studies.
-Marriage Seminar Churches and other groups frequently want to minister to marriages by a weekend retreat.
-This requires delivering several talks, but the small-group follow-up is especially effective.
+Many in the audience may be willing to try FamilyLife small-group resources.
+Marriage Seminar Churches and other groups frequently want to minister to marriages through a weekend retreat.
+This requires delivering several talks, but the small- group follow-up is especially effective.
 FamilyLife Small-Group Orientation Meeting Sometimes denominational or pastors' groups ask for small-group training for lay leaders.
 This can be provided in as little as an hour.
 "Conducting a One-Hour FamilyLife Small-Group Orientation and Training Session" follows.